Oakland A's catcher Bruce Maxwell first MLB player to kneel during national anthem

 This now has gone from just a BlackLives Matter topic to just complete inequality of any man or woman that wants to stand for Their rights!— Bruce T Maxwell (@bruu_truu13) September 23, 2017

+In a profane Instagram post, he implored "every single NFL player" to kneel on Sunday, and then he followed up his words with actions before Saturday night's game in Oakland, kneeling in the dirt in front of the A's dugout at the Coliseum.

 There was immediate support from his organization.
-Teammate Mark Canha kept a hand on Maxwell's shoulder as he engaged in his protest as the anthem played.
-And the A's sent out a message of support moments after it occurred.
+Teammate Mark Canha kept a hand on Maxwell's shoulder as he engaged in his protest as the anthem played, and wrapped him in a hug once it concluded.
+And the A's sent out a message of support moments after the protest.

 September 24, 2017